Gdula/funTradeApp/README.md

 # funTradeApp
-Fun trade is the web application which allows you to exchange items for entertainment, like books, movies, games etc.
+Fun trade is the Spring based web application which allows you to exchange items for entertainment, like books, movies, games etc.